Baking Soda: So Many Uses; So Little Money… and Plastic

 So how do I use it?
 I keep it in a little metal tea tin in my underwear drawer and apply it with a powder puff after taking a shower.

 (You should have seen me explaining my little tea tin full of white powder to the TSA agent at the airport security gate last weekend.)
 I use it straight without adding any other ingredients.
-However, Melinda from One Green Generation finds that straight baking soda is too strong for her, so she combines it with cornstarch which also acts as an antiperspirant.
-Read her post, How To Make Your Own Deodorant (A Very Simple Recipe).
-She’s as evangelical about it as I am.
+However, some people find that straight baking soda is too irritating.
+If this is you, try combining it with cornstarch or arrowroot powder, which may also act as an antiperspirant.

 Washing Hair: This is one that gets me a few strange looks when I reveal it.
 Yes, I wash my hair with baking soda.
 To be specific, one tablespoon of baking soda per one cup of water.
 I keep it mixed up in a sports bottle in the shower.
 And actually, I mainly scrub my scalp rather than my hair with the baking soda solution.
 Then, once or twice a week I add an apple cider vinegar rinse (1 T acv to 1 C water.
 I also add a few drops of rosemary essential oil).